Computation of Scattering Matrices and their Derivatives for Waveguides: Conclusion and presentation of results

-and tabulated the results found.
-We can be confident that the accuracy of the resonances calculated is at least three decimal places, though we have included the fourth place in a lighter shade for the reader's information.
-In addition to this, we have plotted them on graphs, with colour coded markers indicating the respective sheet of $Z$ they reside on; black for $J=\lbrace1 \rbrace,$ red for $J=\lbrace2 \rbrace$ and green for $J=\lbrace3 \rbrace.$ In the case of varying widths, the ``paths" taken by the resonances as the widths vary continuously are clearly visible in table form, and we have included them there too.
-Beforehand, we will show first $9$ non-zero Neumann eigenvalues, of the circle of radius $2$, which can be compared to the resonances, especially when $w$ is small.
+and recorded the results the results found in Table~\ref{circleend2}.
+The choice of sheets and and search area on which to look for resonances was somewhat arbitrary, though we believe they provide a wide enough `field of vision' to observe interesting phenomena, but are limited enough to minimise compute time and cost.
+We have chosen this as an example because we feel it interesting to observe that when the width of the end is close to zero, the resonances are very close to the Neumann eigenvalues of the circle of radius $2,$ of which we have given the first $9$ non-zero examples in Table~\ref{circradev}.
+When the width of the end is continuously increased, they migrate away from these values in distinct paths.
+We are confident of the accuracy of the resonances calculated to least three decimal places, though we have included the fourth place in a lighter shade for the reader's information.
+In addition to this, we have plotted them on graphs in Figure~\ref{circleendplots} with colour coded markers indicating the respective sheet of $Z$ they reside on; black for $J=\lbrace1 \rbrace,$ red for $J=\lbrace2 \rbrace$ and green for $J=\lbrace3 \rbrace.$ In the case of varying widths, the paths taken by the resonances as the widths increase are clearly visible, and we have included them.